 Besides the maintenance of the existing networks, the RRENs will assess procurement needs for connectivity, equipment and e-infrastructure in order to:

 - Expand the reach of the network and increase the number of countries connected – when sufficient evidence indicates their national readiness and the potential positive impact on end users.

 - Upgrade the backbone networks and improve the bandwidth and resilience of the existing links.

 Cloud-based e-Infrastructure for African Open Science

 Cloud e-infrastructures are especially relevant to support the development of a trusted and open environment for the scientific community to store, share and re-use scientific data and results.

-UA, ASREN, and WACREN will deploy cloud e-infrastructure individually with the ultimate aim of achieving inter-operability in order to consolidate a common African Open Science platform for flexible and seamless access to a wealth of online computing services and data repositories.
+UbuntuNet Alliance (UA), Arab States Research and Education Network (ASREN), and West and Central African Research and Education Network (WACREN) will deploy cloud e-infrastructure individually, with the ultimate aim of achieving inter-operability in order to consolidate a common African Open Science platform for flexible and seamless access to a wealth of online computing services and data repositories.